 Karen has been an entrepreneur for most of her life, operating many successful businesses.
-She was honoured to be recognized by the RBC Canadian Women Entrepreneur Awards as a Nominee in 2014.
+She was honoured to be recognized by the RBC Canadian Women Entrepreneur Awards as a Nominee in 2014 and 2021.
 Through her speaking and coaching business, Karen has been a mentor to women in business throughout her career and was mentored herself by Arlene Dickinson of Venture Communications and CBC TV’s Dragon’s Den.
 Karen holds a Bachelor of Business Administration and a certificate in Small Business Development Training and is a Certified Knowledge Broker and Mastermind.com Professional.

-Karen also shows her dedication to her community through extensive volunteering, including roles as a founding member of several community and business development organizations.
+Karen shows her dedication to her community through extensive volunteering, including roles as a founding member of several community and business development organizations.
 She was one of only two women to ever be elected to the Board of Directors of Farmers Co-operative Dairy Limited, and she has also served as a board member for the Early Intervention Association of Nova Scotia and the National Holstein Convention in 2011.